raindogdance/FAQ/whirlpool.md

 Note that doing so is bad for privacy and you could be damaging your privacy by linking past actions to coins which are 'tainted'.
 It is better to wait for smaller pools than mix coins which are from different sources.

-If the coins you are mixing have come directly from the same source (i.e. a tipping service) there is no loss of privacy in recombining them.
+If the coins you are mixing have come **directly** from the same source (i.e. a tipping service) there is no loss of privacy in recombining them.

-# Pre-Mixing
+# Pre-Mixing / Mixing

-# Mixing
+This 'account' consists of all the UTXOs that are prepared to cycle but are still pending.
+UTXOs will remain in Premix until they have one confirmation and they are selected in a Whirlpool cycle.
+These UTXOs cannot be spent yet but will have priority in any Whirlpool cycle over UTXOs in the Postmix Account.

 ### How long does a mix take?